mkw-TL/GLIM/README.md

 Should be up and working???
-As soon as I get back onto a windows machine to devtools::build(dev = TRUE)
+As soon as I get back onto a windows machine to devtools::build(binary = TRUE)

 To install this package, navigate to the releases tab on the right, and download the .zip.
 Then, install.packages("C:/file_path/GLIM.zip", dependencies = TRUE)